AriFordsham/GHCWiki/implementing-trees-that-grow/trees-that-grow-guidance.md

 1. The instantiation of TTG [HsSyn](implementing-trees-that-grow/hs-syn) should result in a tree that does not have extra fields and constructors.

 >
-> For example, the `HsExpr GhsPs` expressions of AST Ps should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `MultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.
+> For example, the `HsExpr GhsPs` expressions of AST Ps should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.

 >
 > As a result, the instantiated TTG [HsSyn](implementing-trees-that-grow/hs-syn) should not depend on the code from the other phases.
 Hence, the base (uninstantiated) TTG [HsSyn](implementing-trees-that-grow/hs-syn) should not depend on any GHC/TH/HSE-specific code.